How to Edit Crystal Structures in Free Mercury and Full Licence Mercury

 The Auto Edit function in free and full licence Mercury

-This allows you to work with disordered structures and explore coordination geometries as well as visualize interactions in a given structure.
+This allows you to work with disordered structures and explore coordination geometries as well as visualise interactions in a given structure.

 The Bond Distance Limit Edit function in Mercury